 Eleven routes cover the city with the outermost stops at Ngongotaha to the north-west, Hemo Road to the south, and the airport out to the east.

 The buses run Monday to Friday every half hour from 6.45am, ending 6.50pm at the latest.
-Saturday and Sunday services run hourly.
-Times differ with the routes so will need to be checked out.
+Saturday, Sunday and Public Holidays services run hourly.
+Times differ depending on the route so will need to be checked out.

 There is wheelchair accessibility on some CityRide bus routes, not all at the moment so that's something to check out if it's needed.